WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Introduction

 \section{Introduction}

 In the last decade, the success of deep learning has led to impactful applications spanning many fields~\cite{alexnet,transformer,alphago,alphafold,gpt3}.
-However, parallel to this surge, there is growing evidence that deep learning models exploit undesired correlations appearing due to selection biases, confounding factors, and other biases in the data~\cite{shortcutlearning,oodsurvey,theoretical_framework_ood}.
-These biases can often lead to shortcuts that help the model arrive at low empirical risk on a dataset.
-Nevertheless, a prediction rule relying on these shortcuts will not generalize out of its training distribution as they rely on correlation instead of causation~\cite{causal-adaptation,causal-representation}.
+However, parallel to this surge, there is growing evidence that deep learning models exploit undesired correlations due to selection biases, confounding factors, and other biases in the data~\cite{shortcutlearning,oodsurvey,theoretical_framework_ood}.
+These biases can often create shortcuts that help the model arrive at low empirical risk on a dataset.
+Nevertheless, a prediction rule relying on these shortcuts will not generalize out of its training distribution as it uses spuriously correlated factors instead of causal factors~\cite{causal-adaptation,causal-representation}.
 Such a failure becomes very concerning in real-life applications that directly impact human lives, such as medicine~\cite{DL-image-proc,DL-medecine-risk,DL-records} or self-driving cars~\cite{self-driving-review,self-driver-review2}.

-Let us explain a concrete example of this failure with a common example from the work of \citet{terraincognita}.
-Consider the task of distinguishing cows and camels in pictures.
-We train a deep learning model to minimize the empirical risk on a labeled dataset.
-However, the dataset is heavily tainted by selection bias, as the vast majority of cow images were taken in green pastures, and the vast majority of camel images were taken in sandy areas.
-At test time, we observe that our deep learning model consistently and confidently classifies images of cows on sandy beaches as camels.
-We conclude that the model successfully minimized the empirical risk over the training dataset by leveraging the selection bias, thus classifying green backgrounds as cows and beige backgrounds as camels.